BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Pyro Pete's initial non-raid drops
   * Piston drops (just Slow Hand, I figure the mini-lootsplosion after is good enough to not bother tweaking his actual drop any more)
+  * Torgue Biker Gang drops are a little weird - there's an extra drop which happens outside of their weighted drop pool, but I can't seem to figure out where that is.
+I probably don't care enough to actually track this down though.

 Mod Construction / Implementation Details
 -----------------------------------------